bids-standard/bids-website/docs/blog/posts/2024-10-10-steering-group-minutes.md

 -   Potentially, groups could steer grant funds to INCF to support BIDS activity such as workshops or support from BIDS (either maintainers or other individuals within BIDS)

--   CM: some institutions are less inclined to pay an organization like BIDS
+-   **CM**: some institutions are less inclined to pay an organization like BIDS

--   AR: we could use a membership model to begin pooling funds that could support coomunity management for BIDS.
+-   **AR**: we could use a membership model to begin pooling funds that could support coomunity management for BIDS.
 This would require a lot of work.

--   CM: can we chat more with INCF to better understand the options
+-   **CM**: can we chat more with INCF to better understand the options

--   KR: will ask Helena/Matthew to join
+-   *KR*: will ask Helena/Matthew to join

 -   questions to ask:
     -   funding models (membership...)